Kitware/Remus/Readme.md

 remus::Client client(conn);
 ```

-You can also explicitly state the machine name and port explicitly
+You can also explicitly state the machine name and port
 ```cpp
 remus::client::ServerConnection conn("meshing_host", 8080);
 ```